tonywaiweb/tinymce-docs/migration-from-4.x/migrating4x.md

 #### Removed Settings

-* **Fixed_toolbar_container**: Owing to the enhancements to the new inline toolbar behaviour, `fixed_toolbar_container` is not required in Tiny 5.0.
+* **Fixed_toolbar_container**: Owing to the enhancements to the new inline toolbar behaviour, `fixed_toolbar_container` is not required in TinyMCE 5.

 ### Methods

-* All methods for creating UI components in TinyMCE 4.x have been removed.
+* All methods for creating UI components in TinyMCE 4 have been removed.
 * No core editor methods where removed (tinymce, editor, selection, on(), etc remain the same).